 Students have opportunities to serve as editors for Newman’s annual literary journal publication, Coelacanth (formerly Sheridan Edwards Review), and as co-editors for the professional journal Archaeopteryx.
 English majors often serve as editors and staff writers for Newman’s weekly student newspaper, The Vantage.
 Students also pursue Cooperative Education/Internship experiences that help them hone oral and written communication skills with a variety of local employers.

 Many Newman English major graduates have continued their studies to earn advanced degrees and have established themselves in an array of high-profile careers.
-Below is a list of careers and places of employment that our recent Newman graduates have had success with placement:
+Below is a list of careers and places of employment of recent Newman graduates: